AdobeDocs/campaign-web.en/help/v8/audience/file-audience.md

     ![](assets/select-from-file.png)

 1. Select the local file to upload.
+The format must align with the [sample file](#sample-file).
 1. Preview and check how data is mapped in the central section of the screen.
 1. Choose the column which contains the email address from the **Address Field** drop-down.
 You can also select the denylist colum if you have such information in the input file.
 1. Adjust the column settings, and how to format data from the available options.